TomFahey/DTA-MSc-Project/docsrc/source/reference/micro/setup.rst

 -----

 .. py:module:: setup
-    :synopsis: Module handles setup of SPI and PWM devices
+    :synopsis: Setup script for the microcontroller programme.

+    This module acts as a setup script for the microcontroller programme, providing pin definitions and configuration values for bus devices, then initialising them.

 Code listing
 ^^^^^^^^^^^^